A Guide to the Architectural Woodwork Standards

 Don’t Leave Quality to Chance.Register Your Project

-Architectural Woodwork Standards – Section 10: Casework
+Architectural Woodwork Standards | Section 10 – Casework

 Casework Details for Woodworkers and Design Professionals

-In the Standards, it includes information on wood, decorative laminate, and solid phenolic faced casework and their related parts.
+The Standards include information on wood, decorative laminate, and solid phenolic faced casework and their related parts.
 Let’s look in a little more detail about what this means both for woodworkers and for design professionals.

 AWI’s casework surface finish requirements for woodworkers apply to custom, semi-custom or stock casework and can be categorized into four sections: exposed exterior surfaces, exposed interior surfaces, semi-exposed surfaces, and concealed surfaces.
 There are also wood casework aesthetics to consider.
 Because of changes to local legislation, environmental regulations, and new finishing technologies, it’s important to discuss different finishing options with the design professional and/or manufacturer.
+(Note: the compliance requirements for installation and finishing in this section of the AWS are now recognized by AWI in ANSI/AWI 0620)

 While residential or commercial users of a building may not see or understand the skill and technique that goes into casework as it’s hidden by the very nature of the cabinetry, a well-constructed piece will still adhere to wood casework aesthetics.
-That means it’s important for design professionals to adhere to AWI standards, as an architect’s drawings include the information necessary to create a better built product.
+That means it’s important for design professionals to adhere to industry standards, as an architect’s drawings include the information necessary to create a better-built product.
 It also means that the end result is more likely to exceed client expectations, and the three classifications of grades for casework (economy, custom, and premium) mean it will be built to the specified standard.